Article by John Miller

 Side sleepers should aim to support your spine in a neutral position.
 The best pillow for you will fill in the space between the mattress and your head and neck.

-If your head and neck width is similar, then you may gain better support from a conventional shaped pillow.
+If your head and neck width are similar, then you may gain better support from a conventionally shaped pillow.